cgl/bounce-tracker/readme.md

 ## Getting Started

-Below are the instruction you can find to bootstrap.
+Below are the instructions you can use to bootstrap with our library.

-In your R shell or R.app first we change our directory.
-This is same as "cd bounceTracker" as in shell.
+In your R shell or R.app, first we need to change our directory.
+This is same as "cd bounceTracker" as in a unix shell.
+Then we will import the bounce library.

-    > setwd(./bounceTracker)
+    > setwd(bounceTracker)
     > source("bouncer.r")

-To see the the names of the objects loaded you can use:
+To see the the names of the objects and functions loaded with the bounce library you can use:

     > ls(envir=.GlobalEnv)